Cutting and finishing large French limestone for major projects

 Our French partners include the largest limestone quarry companies in France and they have supplied limestone to some of the world's greatest natural stone projects.
 It is used in historic buildings and new builds alike, from Canterbury Cathedral to Canary Wharf and in the UK's most sought-after residential locations as well as in significant buildings around the world.

-If you think French limestone could be suitable for your project, please get in touch and we will help you identify the right stone, the right quarry and the right factory to meet your project requirements.
+If you think French limestone could be suitable for your major project, please get in touch and we will help you identify the right stone, the right quarry and the right factory to meet your project requirements.

 To find out more about our French Limestone and the quarries, please download a copy of our brochure: